Life Library — Marriage

 With this Ring

 At the wedding ceremony the bride and groom exchange wedding rings.
 They are circles to symbolize the permanence of this relationship.
-There are three additional aspects that these rings portray.
+There are three additional aspects these rings portray.

 Your Family Vocation

 Every Christian has been called by God into a family.
 Our very existence is by our parents, who conceived and brought us into the world.
-Luther says, "God has given this walk of life, fatherhood and motherhood, a special position of honor, higher than that of any other walk of life under it.”
+Martin Luther says, “God has given this walk of life, fatherhood and motherhood, a special position of honor, higher than that of any other walk of life under it.”